 The Palm Beach Progress Association was established in 1918.
-A number early achievements were insure that Governor Phillip Park remained a public recreation space.
-After number of drownings Palm Beach the association employed first surf life saver.
-The association was instrumental in the establishment of the Palm Beach surf club.
+An early achievement was to ensure that Governor Phillip Park remained a public recreation space.
+After a number of drownings at Palm Beach the Association employed its first surf life saver.
+The Association was instrumental in the establishment of the Palm Beach Surf Lifesaving Club.

-The Palm Beach & Whale Association (PBWBA) have has exceptional Centenary year.
+The Palm Beach & Whale Association (PBWBA) has had an exceptional Centenary year.

-We have worker well our local member the honourable Rob Stokes.
-We recently met with him and congratulated him on his re-election and appointment as Minister for planning and open spaces.
+We have worked well with our local member, the Honourable Rob Stokes.
+We recently met with him and congratulated him on his re-election and appointment as Minister for Planning and Open Spaces.

-We have a good relationship with the Northern Beaches Council (NBC) Michael Regan and the new CEO Ray Brownlee.
+We have a good relationship with the Northern Beaches Council (NBC), Mayor Michael Regan and the new CEO, Ray Brownlee.

-The introduction of time parking at Pittwater Park adjacent to the ferry terminal has meant that the locals now have more access the local shops and restaurants.
+The introduction of timed parking at Pittwater Park adjacent to the ferry terminal has meant that the locals now have more access the local shops and restaurants.
 The surrounding streets are still inundated with cars.
-There needs to be more timed parking outside the shops near Nabrilla road.
-A review of the parking in the area including trailer parking and needs to be done by the council.
+There needs to be more timed parking outside the shops near Nabilla Road.
+A review of the parking in the area, including trailer parking, needs to be done by the council.

 BARRENJOEY LIGHT HOUSE

 The Barrenjoey Lighthouse is THE gem in the crown of Pittwater.
-Recently, at our recent meeting with Rob Stokes, he informed us he met with National Parks and Wildlife.
+Recently, at our meeting with Rob Stokes, he informed us that he had met with National Parks and Wildlife.
 He assured us that water and sewerage will be installed to the Lighthouse area.
 The toilets will be to connected to the main sewage system.
 If it is not possible to do this before the summer season temporary toilets will be installed.
-Then staff of the National Park and wildlife will arrange a meeting with us to discuss such issues of the positioning of the toilets.
+Then staff of the National Parks and Wildlife Service will arrange a meeting with us to discuss such issues as the positioning of the toilets.

-At our recent coffee meeting two volunteers Roger and Jan Treagus attended the meeting.
+At our recent coffee meeting two volunteers Roger and Jan Treagus were in attendance.
 They conduct tours of the Lighthouse on Sundays.
 The Lighthouse is the most visited part of the Ku-ring-gai National Park.
 The numbers of visitors is rapidly increasing.
-They desperately in need more volunteers.
+They are desperately in need of more volunteers.